 Surviving Winslow prison is no longer a concern of mine as I walk down this stark white corridor with Sergeant Tom Haynes close by my side.
 The Sergeant fiddles with buttons on his walky-talky, barking reports of our progress to guards in the prison tower.
 The monotonous clap of his leather-soled shoes bounces off the concrete floor and echoes down the corridor.
 Harsh fluorescent light turns our flesh ghostly gray.

 We approach a massive steel door.
 An actor in a play of his own design, Sergeant Haynes holds the walky-talky against his lips and feigns a whisper.

 “Opening corridor gate one.”

 The salt and pepper hairs of the Sergeant’s walrus mustache rustle with each breath, a breath textured, moist and pungent, like the smell of rotting fish that garnered him his Tommy Tuna moniker among the inmates.
-His incessant popping of cinnamon Tic-Tacs has scant influence on the unpleasant aroma of Carp in decay.
+His incessant popping of cinnamon Tic-Tacs has scant influence on the unpleasant aroma of a bluefin in decay.

 Crackles and screeches from the walky-talky fall into a static calm.

 Ron, my old friend from planet Zargon in the galaxy of Dargo that is hundreds of millions of light years but only a short wormhole away, glides along just paces ahead.
 He looks back.
 He nods and transmits a smile before passing through the prison’s steel door with the ease of a hot knife through jello.